 Product liability, safety and regulatory compliance

-- Advising two separate household name technology companies on legal obligations and risks connected with safety issues.
+Advising two separate household name technology companies on legal obligations and risks connected with safety issues arising with their products shortly after launch and then coordinating the global product recalls.

 Professional Associations and Memberships